 KarmaQuest’s award winning trip “Wintertime Quest for the Snow Leopard in Ladakh” soared to new heights in 2017 when the group accompanied by Jigmet Dadul, Snow Leopard Conservancy-India Trust's Field Program Coordinator, observed snow leopards an unbelieveable six times.
-One sighting was just 100 yards/meters away.
 The group sat for hours watching the cat devour its prey.
 KarmaQuest maintains an unbeatable record of 100% snow leopard sightings on every one of the ten trips we've run.

 Here’s what trip members say about the trip:

 “The sighting of a snow leopard... was a huge success and

 an experience that none of us will ever forget

 “The Winter Snow Leopard Trip was beyond anything I could have imagined… We left our breakfast and ran as fast as we could to the next camp.
 There they were a mother and two cubs approximately a year and a half old sitting on the rocks at the top of the mountain.
 I saw one of the cubs gracefully jumping and winding itself though the rocky terrain with not one paw out of place.
 It was just magical.
 I could not believe our luck!

 “The following two days we also had sightings… Day three: I sat down in the freezing snow to catch my breath.
 Then with Jigmet’s hawk eyes he pointed her out to me through my camera.
 She was beautiful!
 Her blue sheep kill sat just below her as she watched us and kept the cheeky magpies away.
 So wild and free, I'm truly in her territory now.